MoFEM/mofem-cephas/README.md

 MoFEM is a C++ library for managing complexities related to the hp-adaptive finite element method.
 It can handle multi-physics problems with a heterogeneous and hierarchical approximation on H1, H-curl, H-div and L2 spaces.
-The objective is to have an implementation with reach abstraction (able to implement nontrivial finite elements) while being small and extendable.
+The objective is to have an implementation with rich abstraction (able to implement nontrivial finite elements) while being small and extendable.